kumarmanish562/RESUME_MAKING/README.md

 ---

 *Ready to build your standout resume?
-Join thousands of professionals who have landed their dream jobs with our easy-to-use resume builder.*
+Join thousands of professionals who have landed their dream jobs with our easy-to-use resume builder.*.